This Week in Environment News: 10 Stories You Need to See

-A roundup of the week's most newsworthy environment industry press releases from PR Newswire, including conservation grants from SeaWorld and a new water reuse facility in L.A.
+A roundup of the week's most newsworthy environment industry press releases from PR Newswire, including expanded carbon capture in Texas and net-zero ambitions for F1.

 The list below includes the headline (with a link to the full text) and an excerpt from each story.
 Click on the press release headlines to access accompanying multimedia assets that are available for download.